dotnet-bluetooth-le/dotnet-bluetooth-le/README.md

         //generic
     }
 ```
 - **Avoid caching of Characteristic or Service instances between connection sessions**.
-This includes saving a reference to them in you class etc. After a device has been disconnected all Service & Characteristic instances become invalid.
+This includes saving a reference to them in you class between connection sessions etc. After a device has been disconnected all Service & Characteristic instances become **invalid**.
 Allways **use GetServiceAsync and GetCharacteristicAsync to get a valid instance**.

 ### General BLE iOS, Android

 - Scanning: Avoid performing ble device operations like Connect, Read, Write etc while scanning for devices.
 Scanning is battery-intensive.
-    - try to stop scanning before performint device operations
+    - try to stop scanning before performing device operations (connect/read/write/etc)
     - try to stop scanning as soon as you find the desired device
     - never scan on a loop, and set a time limit on your scan